skim137/BIS-csv-dataset/README.md

 2. Execute the Python ETL scripts in the terminal or an IDE.
 3. Check the folder to see if an SQLite database file called "bis_stat.sqlite3" is created.
     - In the database file, you should see tables such as "bisfx_data" (see Exhibit 3 below).
-5. Execute the following SQL scripts in your SQLiteStudio (optional):
+5. Execute the following SQL scripts:
     - "CREATE TABLE country.sql"
     - "INSERT INTO country.sql"
-    - "CREATE VIEW.sql" files
+    - "CREATE VIEW xxxx.sql" files
+        - Feel free to modify them based on your needs
 6. Execute R scripts in your RGui or RStudio (optional).
 7. When BIS posts updated CSV files, repeat the process.